Did Early Christians Believe that Humans Possessed Immortality?

 What Happens After Death?
 Is death like sleep, or is that a cultic idea?
 Can you speak to the dead?
 Here is a link to a related sermon: What really happens after death?

-What Did Early Christians Understand About the Resurrection?
+What Did Early Christians Understand About the Resurrections?
 Is there more than one future resurrection?
 Did early Christians teach a physical resurrection?
 Did early Christians teach three resurrections?
+Here is a link to a related sermon: Understanding the Resurrections.

 Are The Wicked Tormented Forever or Burned Up?
 How does one explain Revelation 14:11 in light of Malachi 4:3?
 What happens to the incorrigibly wicked?